spicy spinach pizza

 -

-Note: some people think they don't like anchovies - but it's the anchovies that make this really taste great.
+Step 8Remove from oven, cut into slices, and serve.
+Some people think they don't like anchovies, but it's the anchovies that make this taste great.
 The briny saltiness with the cheese and vegetables is surprisingly good.
-If you think you don't like anchovies, try using high quality fresh anchovies from a gourmet market.
+If you think you don't like anchovies, try using high-quality fresh anchovies from a gourmet market.
 I used a jar of anchovies in olive oil.
 You can also chop the anchovies if you don't want the taste of bigger chunks.
-I like anchovies, so enjoy getting a big piece in a bite.
+I like anchovies, so I enjoy getting a big piece in a bite.